dojo/docs/dojox/gfx.rst

 * 2D linear transformation matrices
 * Colors

 Note that Dojo GFX operates as a high-level "retained mode" graphics system, even when running on top of lower-level rendering implementations that may not operate in retained mode, such as Canvas, which is an immediate mode graphics api.
 This allows scenes to be manipulated and for your application code to be easily notified of user interactions via events in the same way as when working with retained mode graphics implementations (although at the cost of having to keep the scene graph objects around).
-(We're still working on event support for the Canvas renderer, see ticket http://trac.dojotoolkit.org/ticket/7782 for updates)

 Groups
 ------